 Though Norton didn’t have a lot of training, she was confident she could improve the food prep workflow.
-“When I came on, it was taking them a week just to prep chili.
-Each task was assigned to a different day of the week, since baristas were still doing all the prep work,” Norton says.
+“When I came on, it took them just a week to prep chili.
+Each task was assigned to a different day of the week since baristas were still doing all the prep work,” Norton says.

-In addition to an evolution of staff to position the right people with the right training, the Rose has also undergone several equipment and layout transitions.
+In addition to pairing the right people with appropriate training, the Rose has undergone equipment and layout transitions.
 The most transformative of these was the addition of wooden, modular shelving.
-The adjustable shelves create a division between the kitchen work space and customer seating (a division that was not previously clear), and provide storage for both the front and back of house.
+The adjustable shelves create a division between the kitchen workspace and customer seating (a division that was not previously clear) and provide storage for both the front and back of house.

-Behind the wall of shelving, the bakery and food teams each have designated prep areas.
+Behind the wall of shelves, the bakery and food teams each have designated prep areas.
 The tight quarters can make it tough to find work space, so communication is key to ensuring everyone has the space and time to complete prep tasks.
-The tight quarters also have benefits, like encouraging cross-utilization of equipment and ingredients.
+The close quarters also have benefits, like encouraging cross-utilization of equipment and ingredients.

-1) Cordoned Condiments: A bench and condiment station create a wall between two support beams, helping traffic flow toward the register.
-Positioning the condiments away from the pick-up area keeps customers from creating a bottleneck.
+Cordoned Condiments: A bench and condiment station create a wall between two support beams, helping traffic flow toward the register.
+Positioning the condiments away from the pick-up area keeps customers from making a bottleneck.

-3) Everything in Modulation: A formation of wooden cube shelves serves as a wall between the kitchen and café seating area, doubling as storage for the front and back of house (boxes have been oriented to face both ways).
+Everything in Modulation: A formation of wooden cube shelves serves as a wall between the kitchen and café seating area, doubling as storage for the front and back of house (boxes are oriented to face both ways).
 Spaces were intentionally left open in the wall of shelves to let in natural light from overhead skylights.
-“That’s important for the whole space at the Rose,” says Cody Kirkland, manager at the Rose Establishment.
+“That’s important for the whole space at the Rose,” says Kirkland.
 “To keep it feeling open.”

 2) Mise en Place: Most of the ingredients needed for the menu are portioned out in the flip-top refrigerated table.
 Norton cross-utilizes many ingredients—house-made pickled vegetables, roasted potatoes, soft-boiled turmeric-brined eggs—to make the most of limited fridge space.

-1) Beets Me: Casey holds a beet-covered sheet pan (beets are marinated in the shops leftover batch brew).
-The Rose lacks a commercial stove, so much of the shop’s roasting is done using the oven, while simmering is accomplished with portable induction burners.
+1) Beets Me: Casey holds a beet-covered sheet pan (beets are marinated in the shop’s leftover batch brew coffee).
+The Rose lacks a commercial stove, so much of the shop’s roasting is done using the oven while simmering is accomplished with portable induction burners.